Poulpes/onboarding/README.md

 - an in-progress list
 - a done list

-We've been trying some other tools: GitHub issues, GiraTrello is an importantTry to follow
+We've been trying some other tools (GitHub issues, Jira, etc.) but Trello feels the more practical/convenient/simple to collaborate as a team s we feel comfortable with Trello:
+GiraTrello is an importantTry to follow

 #### Slack